SalomePlatform/adao/doc/en/tutorials_in_salome.rst

         return numpy.array( HX )

 We does not need the linear companion operators ``"TangentOperator"`` and ``"AdjointOperator"`` because they will be approximated using ADAO capabilities.
+Detailed information on these operators can be found in the :ref:`section_ref_operator_requirements`.

 We insist on the fact that these non-linear operator ``"DirectOperator"``, tangent operator ``"TangentOperator"`` and adjoint operator